 Reporting hate violence is a crucial component in the development of a more tolerant society and a hate-free campus environment.
-If you have been the target of a hate crime or hate biasmotivated incident, you are encouraged to report the occurrence to the University of Maryland, Baltimore Police Department (UMBPD).
-Under the Clery Act, each institution must report, by geographic location and by category of prejudice, any of the hate violence statistics for specified crimes (murder, manslaughter, sex offenses, robbery, aggravated assault, simple assault, burglary, motor vehicle theft, arson, and any other crime involving bodily injury reported to the local police agencies or to the campus security authority) that manifests evidence that the victim was intentionally selected because of the perpetrator's actual or perceived pre-formed negative attitude towards a groups of persons based on any of the following characteristics:
+If you have been the target of a hate crime or hate bias-motivated incident, you are encouraged to report the occurrence to the University of Maryland, Baltimore Police Department (UMBPD).
+Under the Clery Act, each institution must report, by geographic location and by category of prejudice, any of the hate violence statistics for specified crimes (murder, manslaughter, sex offenses, robbery, aggravated assault, simple assault, burglary, motor vehicle theft, arson, and any other crime involving bodily injury reported to the local police agencies or to the campus security authority) that manifests evidence that the victim was intentionally selected because of the perpetrator's actual or perceived pre-formed negative attitude towards a groups of persons based on any of the following characteristics as determined by the Clery Act:

-- Race: Common physical characteristics (e.g., color of skin, eyes, and/or hair; facial features, etc.) genetically transmitted by descent and heredity that distinguish them as a distinct division of humankind (e.g., Asians, blacks, whites); - Gender: Male or female; - Gender identity: Self-image, appearance, behavior, or expression being different from that traditionally associated with the person's gender at birth; - Religion: Beliefs regarding the origin and purpose of the universe and the existence or non-existence of a supreme being (e.g., Catholics, Jews, Protestants, atheists);

-- Sexual orientation: Sexual attraction toward, and responsiveness to, members of their own sex or members of the opposite sex (e.g., gay, lesbian, heterosexual); - Ethnicity: A common heritage, often consisting of a common language, common culture, and/or ideology that stresses common ancestry; - National origin: A group of persons of the same race or national origin who share common or similar traits, languages, customs, and traditions (e.g., Arabs, Hispanics); or - Disability: Physical or mental impairments/challenges, whether such disability is temporary or permanent, congenital, or acquired by heredity, accident, injury, advanced age, or illness.
+- Race: A group of persons who possess common physical characteristics (e.g. color of skin, eyes, and/or hair; facial features, etc.), genetically transmitted by descent and heredity which distinguish them as a distinct division of humankind. - Religion: A group of persons who share the same religious beliefs regarding the origin and purpose of the universe and the existence or nonexistence of a supreme being. - Sexual Orientation: A person's physical, romantic, and/or emotional attraction to members of the same and/or opposite sex. - Gender: Actual or perceived gender. - Gender Identity: Actual or perceived gender identity (e.g. transgender or gender non-conforming individuals). - Ethnicity: A group of people whose members identify with each other, through a common heritage, often consisting of a common language, common culture and/or ideology that stresses common ancestry.
+The concept of ethnicity differs from the closely related term "race" in that "race" refers to grouping based mostly upon biological criteria, while "ethnicity" also encompasses additional cultural factors. - National Origin: Actual or perceived country of birth. - Disability: Physical or mental impairments, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age or illness.